awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 export { transcribeClient };
 ```
-**./src/index.js** first imports all the require AWS Service and third party modules.
+**./src/index.js** first imports all the required AWS Service and third party modules.

 It contains the following functions that are triggered by the buttons on the interface:
 - **startRecord** - starts voice recording in your browser, and converts it into an audio stream in real-time.
 It encodes the audio stream so that it can be used by the